TheresaLui/SelfHelpContent_v2/articles/microsoft.automation/automation-portal-create.md

   articleid="628c7a60-1534-4fe0-9f5a-5a125a45772a"
   ownershipid="Compute_Automation" />
 # Azure Automation - Creating Automation Account

-The Automation Account is used to host a variety of services, from runbooks to Update Management and Start-Stop VM Solution.
-This article will help you troubleshoot specific aspects of creating and maintaining an Automation Account.
+The Automation Account hosts a variety of services, from runbooks to Update Management and Start/Stop VM Solutions.
+This article can help you troubleshoot specific aspects of creating and maintaining an Automation Account.

 ## **Recommended Steps**

 ### **Steps to create an Automation account**

-* Please follow the steps mentioned [here](https://docs.microsoft.com/azure/automation/automation-create-standalone-account) to create an Automation account.
+* Follow the steps mentioned [here](https://docs.microsoft.com/azure/automation/automation-create-standalone-account) to create an Automation account.

 ### **I want to know what regions Automation Accounts are available in**

-* This information can be found at [the "Azure Products by Region" page](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all).
+* This information can be found at [the **Azure Products by Region** page](https://azure.microsoft.com/global-infrastructure/services/?products=automation&regions=all).
 This page also includes information about planned future availability.
-* Note that Automation Accounts can manage resources in any region, regardless of the region the account is created in.
+* Automation Accounts can manage resources in any region, regardless of the region the account is created in.

 ### **I am having trouble selecting a Log Analytics workspace**